JessicaBarclay/awesome-csharp/README.md

 - [Codez](https://github.com/khalidabuhakmeh/codez) - A library designed to help ease the process of generating codes for your end users that can be helpful for confirmation numbers, reservation systems, error codes, and more.
 - [Kurukuru](https://github.com/mayuki/Kurukuru) - Terminal Spinner library for .NET Core/Standard.
 - [CsvHelper](https://github.com/JoshClose/CsvHelper) - A library for reading and writing CSV files.
 Extremely fast, flexible, and easy to use.
 Supports reading and writing of custom class objects.
+- [JustSaying](https://github.com/justeat/JustSaying) - A helpful library for publishing and consuming events / messages over SNS (SNS / SQS as a message bus).